 While all nominations will receive consideration, favorable consideration will be given to those that advance our strategic legislative goals, specifically focusing on:

 Included in this group is any member of the House or Senate Leadership.
-You can find a list of House and Senate Leadership here:
+You can find leadership lists on your State Legislature’s website as well.

-In the House, members of the following committees are especially important to our legislative goals:
+At the federal level, members of the following House committees are especially important to our legislative goals:

 In the Senate, lawmakers who serve on the following committees that deal with the Highway Trust Fund are especially important: